kuruwa2/ctf-writeups/kksctf 2019/Every day i'm shuffling/README.md

     p[pp[i]] = i
 ```

-Then use the Shuffle function they gave us to reverse the whole process.
+Then use this mapping to reverse the whole process.

 The flag can be found in [message_from_above]('message_from_above.txt)